-A California Notary Bond is a mandatory surety bond required for individuals seeking a notary public commission in the state of California.
+A California Notary Bond is a mandatory California surety bond required for individuals seeking a notary public commission in the state of California.
 This bond protects the public from financial losses caused by errors, negligence, or misconduct by a notary during the performance of their official duties.
 Here's a detailed guide on the bond's purpose, costs, and application process.

 The California Notary Bond is a $15,000 surety bond required by the state for all commissioned notaries.
 The bond ensures notaries fulfill their responsibilities in compliance with California state laws and provides financial protection to individuals harmed by a notary’s actions.